-- (2) Second, to the Debt Service Reserve Fund amounts required to attain the reserve requirement, - (3) Third, to the Operating Reserve Fund amounts required to attain the reserve requirement, - (4) Fourth, to any other fund or account held at any place or places, or to any payee required by any other resolution of the Board of Directors subordinate to the lien created with the Series 2012 and Series 2013 bonds, and - (5) Fifth, to the Operating Fund for any lawful purpose. - B. The Resolutions also call for the establishment of a Debt Service Fund.
+- (1) First, on or before the last day of each month, the District will deposit an amount equal to 1/6 of the amount needed to accumulate the next interest payment and 1/12 of the amount needed to accumulate the next principal payment, and an amount required to prevent or restore any deficiency in the Debt Service Fund for payment of debt service on the bonds, - (2) Second, to the Debt Service Reserve Fund amounts required to attain the reserve requirement, - (3) Third, to the Operating Reserve Fund amounts required to attain the reserve requirement, - (4) Fourth, to any other fund or account held at any place or places, or to any payee required by any other resolution of the Board of Directors subordinate to the lien created with the Series 2012 and Series 2013 bonds, and - (5) Fifth, to the Operating Fund for any lawful purpose. - B. The Resolutions also call for the establishment of a Debt Service Fund.
 See A(1) above for the requirements of this fund.
-During the current fiscal year, \$982,473 was transferred to the Debt Service Fund. - C. The Resolutions also call for the establishment of a Debt Service Reserve Fund.
+During the current fiscal year, \$1,497,119 was transferred to the Debt Service Fund. - C. The Resolutions also call for the establishment of a Debt Service Reserve Fund.
 The Reserve Fund requirement shall be computed after the issuance of any series of bonds and shall be the lesser of (i) the maximum annual debt service (calculated on a fiscal year basis) of the bonds then outstanding, or (ii) the maximum amount in a reasonably required reserve fund that can be invested without restriction as to yield pursuant to Subsection (d) of Section 148 of the Code and the regulations promulgated thereunder.
-The Series 2020 bond resolution required a Debt Service Reserve Fund of \$1,434,274, which was fully funded as of the closing date of the Series 2020 bonds.
-As of December 31, 2020, the Reserve Fund balance was sufficient. - D. The Resolutions also call for the establishment of an Operating Reserve Fund.
+The Series 2021 bond resolution required a Debt Service Reserve Fund of \$2,003,883, which was fully funded as of the closing date of the Series 2021 bonds.
+As of December 31, 2021, the Reserve Fund balance was sufficient. - D. The Resolutions also call for the establishment of an Operating Reserve Fund.
 The Operating Reserve Fund was established at \$100,000 from proceeds from the Series 2012 bond proceeds.
-The fund will be maintained at \$100,000 for the two-year period from the closing date of the Series 2020 bonds, after which this amount may be reduced to 1/3 of the District's annual operating expenditures, or if the District assumes the responsibility to maintain any roads, an amount equal to the District's annual operating expenditures. - E. The Revenue Fund, Debt Service Fund, and Debt Service Reserve Fund constitute a trust fund which will be held in trust for the owners of the bonds and any additional bonds and the proceeds of which will be pledged to the payment of the bonds and any additional bonds.
+The fund will be maintained at \$100,000 for the two-year period from the closing date of the Series 2021 bonds, after which this amount may be reduced to 1/3 of the District's annual operating expenditures, or if the District's annual operating expenditures. - E. The Revenue Fund, Debt Service Fund, and Debt Service Reserve Fund constitute a trust fund which will be held in trust for the owners of the bonds and any additional bonds and the proceeds of which will be pledged to the payment of the bonds and any additional bonds.